mdonegan91/Factory.Solution/README.md

 ```

 5. Create the database using the migrations in the Factory project.
 Open your shell (e.g., Terminal or GitBash) to the production directory "Factory", and run `dotnet ef database update`.
-6. Within the production directory "FActory", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
+6. Within the production directory "Factory", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
 4. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, visit: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/lessons/redirecting-to-https-and-issuing-a-security-certificate).

 ## ⚙️ Known Bugs ⚙️